 - Charts and dashboards are not supported for virtual entities.

 - Virtual table columns can't be used in rollups or calculated columns.

 - A virtual table can't be an activity type of table.

 - Many features that affect table table rows cannot be enabled with virtual tables.
-Examples include queues, knowledge management, SLAs, duplicate detection, change tracking, mobile offline capability, column security, Relevance Search, Portals for Dynamics 365 web portal solutions, and N:N relationships between virtual tables.
+Examples include queues, knowledge management, SLAs, duplicate detection, change tracking, mobile offline capability, column security, relevance search, and Power Apps portals solutions.

 - Virtual tables are organization owned and don't support the row-level Dataverse security concepts.
 We recommend that you implement your own security model for the external data source.